Bitbucket modules

 await view.submit(fieldValue);

-For UI kit 2 it is expected to use Form component to render the edit view.
-In create issue dialog, the onSubmit function in the Form component will be called on blur events, so you can place the submit logic there.
+For UI Kit, use the CustomFieldEdit component to render the edit view.
+In the create issue dialog, the onSubmit function in the CustomFieldEdit component will be called on blur events, so you can place the submit logic there.
 Otherwise, you can create your own logic to use the submit API outside the onSubmit function.

 After issue creation is confirmed, non-required custom fields need to resolve a promise to update their value within 10 seconds.
 If they don't, the issue will be created with the default values.